 How to Apply

 - Official Transcripts: Applicants must submit official transcripts from all colleges leading to the completion of the bachelor’s degree.
 The transcripts must also verify a completed bachelor’s degree.
-All transcripts must be submitted directly to NursingCAS.

 - Personal Essay: Applicants are required to upload a one-page essay.

 - Curriculum Vitae or Résumé: Applicants are required to upload a current CV or résumé.